tordjoha/dat250_demo/dat250-expass2.md

 #### Pending Issues
 - ~~I am having some issues with the VoteController which I have yet to resolve with the @PostMapping and @Putmapping.~~
-- Currently I cant find a way to gather all the options available for a certain poll, only one vote option at a time, and as such I have not been able to implement the Post & Put mappings in VoteController
+- ~~Currently I cant find a way to gather all the options available for a certain poll, only one vote option at a time, and as such I have not been able to implement the Post & Put mappings in VoteController~~ Fixed
 - Have translated the tests from Bruno into a native approach using springs RestClient, but have encountered some errors which I have yet to resolve.